30 August 2019

 - • Mary Tudor’s reign: 6 Jul 1553 through 17 Nov 1558.
 Marriage to Philip of Spain, the future Philip II, 25 July 1554.

-I left home early by today’s standards, before my fifth birthday.
-Edward VI, my royal namesake, was dead.
-His half-sister Mary reigned, aided by her new Spanish husband.
+I left home early by today’s standards– before my fifth birthday.
+King Edward VI, my royal namesake, was dead.
+His half-sister Mary reigned, with the support of her new Spanish husband.
 Mary’s efforts to bring Counter-Reformation to England meant that my father, as ranking nobleman in Essex and a lord justice and lieutenant, had a share of duties in the arraignment of accused Protestants in the county.
-Once charged, they were transported to London for examination by Mary’s home-grown Inquisitor, Bishop Edmund Bonner.
-Few recanted.
-Those who didn’t, condemned as heretics, were returned home for execution, their dreadful punishment also the Crown’s message to sympathetic friends and neighbours.
+Once charged, they were taken to London for examination by Mary’s home-grown Inquisitor, Bishop Edmund Bonner.
+Those who didn’t recant were condemned as heretics, then transported back home for execution by burning.
+Their dreadful punishment was the Crown’s message to sympathetic friends and neighbours.

 Many reformed believers in Essex refused to re-embrace Rome.
 My father was under tremendous pressure: whatever his private beliefs, he was no zealot.
 He knew these people, knew their families.
 He was their lord, and good lordship meant service and care, not arrest and death.
 John Foxe documents sixteen Essex martyrs charged by the Earle of Oxforde.
 Thomas Hawkes, the first of these to face the fire, had been a retainer in my father’s own personal service.
 Please read Thomas Hawkes, The Martyr I Almost Knew, also posted today, for more about this remarkable man.

 Queen Mary came to feel that my father’s enthusiasm for this work was lacking.
 Imagine that.
 I was told much later that by sending me away he hoped to keep me from being scarred by what was happening at home.
 I know that it scarred him, and I suspect that it shortened his life.